 - Primary infertility (a woman has never been pregnant)

-- Secondary infertility (a woman has been pregnant despite of the fact whether she carried it to the term or not )
+- Secondary infertility (a woman has been pregnant despite the fact whether she carried it to the term or not )

 During the first visit a doctor should discuss with the patient her medical background, i.e. collect exact information on her gynecological diseases, operations on pelvic organs, menstrual cycle disorder, previous pregnancy or a failure to achieve it, which helps to select diagnostic methods for each separate case.
 The specialist may require information both on the reproductive health of the patient and on her family history: disorders of reproductive and endocrine systems diagnosed to her close relatives.

-2. Absolute and relative infertlity
+2. Absolute and relative infertility

 - Absolute infertility is a situation in which a pregnancy can’t be achieved due to serious disorders (for example, the absence of uterus or ovaries)